Brightening of dark trions in monolayer WS$_2$ via localization of surface plasmons: Acknowledgments

 \section{Acknowledgments}

-I.B. acknowledges the support of NASI, Allahabad, India, under 1.the Honorary Scientist Scheme.
-A.S. thanks the Science and Engineering Research Board (SERB), India, for their ﬁnancial support (File No. EMR/2017/002107).
-The authors acknowledge the assistance of Suvadip Masanta, Chumki Nayak, Pritam Sinha, Subhajit Mahapatra, and Prithwiraj Majhi.
+I.B. acknowledges the support of NASI, Allahabad, India, under the Honorary Scientist Scheme.
+A.S. thanks the Anusandhan National Research Foundation (ANRF), India, for their financial support (File No. ANRF/ARG/2025/010\\454/PS).
+The authors thank Subhajit Mahapatra for some additional measurements.
+The authors acknowledge the assistance of Suvadip Masanta, Chumki Nayak, Pritam Sinha, and Prithwiraj Majhi.
 The authors thank the Central Instrumental Facility at S. N. Bose National Centre for Basic Sciences (SNBNCBS), Kolkata, for assisting with the AFM measurements.
 The authors thank Prof. Xavier Marie for useful discussions.